German submarine U-214: Fourth and fifth patrols

-U-214's fourth patrol took her to the Caribbean Sea where she attacked the 4,426 GRT unescorted Polish merchant ship Paderewski with torpedoes 40 nmi off Trinidad, before sinking her with gunfire.
+U-214's fourth patrol took her to the Caribbean Sea where she attacked the 4,426 GRT unescorted Polish merchant ship Paderewski with torpedoes 40 nmi off Trinidad before sinking her with gunfire.
 The U-boat returned to her homeport on 24 February 1943 after a voyage of 87 days.

-U-214's fifth patrol was cut short when she was attacked on 7 May 1943 by a British Halifax bomber of 58 Squadron RAF in the Bay of Biscay, after only three days at sea.
-The U-boat crash-dived, suffering only minor damage, but her commander Kptlt.
+U-214's fifth patrol was ended after only three days at sea when she was attacked on 7 May 1943 by a British Halifax bomber of 58 Squadron RAF in the Bay of Biscay.
+The U-boat crash-dived, suffering only minor damage, but commander Kptlt.
 Günther Reeder was severely wounded, resulting in first Officer Oberleutnant zur See Rupprecht Stock (Crew IV/37) bringing the U-boat safely back to base.

 Sixth patrol

-Now under Stock's command, U-214 sailed from Brest on 18 May 1943, and headed for the coast of West Africa.
+Now under Stock's command, U-214 sailed from Brest on 18 May 1943, heading for the coast of West Africa.
 There, on 20 June, the American 6,507 GRT merchant ship Santa Maria struck a mine laid by U-214 5 nmi west of Dakar, blowing off her bows.
 After abandoning ship, she was later re-boarded by her crew and towed to Dakar for repairs.
 The U-boat arrived back at Brest on 26 June.

 Seventh patrol

 U-214's seventh patrol took her to the waters off Panama.
 While outbound on 9 September, 92 nmi south-west of Santa Maria, Azores, she was attacked by an American Grumman TBF Avenger aircraft from the escort carrier Croatan (CVE-25).
 The aircraft approached by radar and dropped four depth charges, but was damaged in the air intake and the bomb bay by the U-boat's flak.
-One depth charge hit the U-boat, but bounced off and exploded without damaging her.
+One depth charge hit the U-boat, but bounced off and exploded harmlessly.